 The Aquarium features a variety of ethnic and family festivals throughout the year that attract 10,000-14,000 visitors per weekend.
 Sponsorship opportunities are available for festival weekends as well as any weekend throughout the year.
 Visit our events page for a full list of events.
 Festival sponsorship includes a booth and banner at the event and logo recognition and listing in the event program.

-$10,000 lead sponsorship is available that also includes logo placement in all event advertising and the website.
+Festival sponsorship: $5,000 includes booth, banner and listing in event program. $10,000 sponsorship is available that also includes logo placement in all event advertising and the website.

 Digital Flat Screens